 August 1: Sky Tracks – 3:32 PM (Japan Time)

-Daisy watched the clouds roll by, waiting for something exciting to happen already.
-Sometimes, you need to be careful for what you wish for or you just might get it.
-The top of the Trailmon car opened up and suddenly, four screaming kids came falling from the sky and onto the floor in front of her.
+Daisy watched the clouds rolled by, waiting for something exciting to happen already.
+Sometimes, you need to be careful of what you wish for or you just might get it.
+The top of the Trailmon car opened up and suddenly, four screaming kids came falling in from the sky and onto the floor in front of her.